 “There are several major breakthroughs that have to occur, and those could come very quickly,” Russell said during his Westminster talk.
 Referencing the rapid transformational effect of nuclear fission (atom splitting) by British physicist Ernest Rutherford in 1917, he added, “It’s very, very hard to predict when these conceptual breakthroughs are going to happen.”

 But whenever they do, if they do, he emphasized the importance of preparation.
-That means starting or continuing discussions about the ethical use of A.G.I. and whether it should be regulated.
+That means starting or continuing discussions about the ethical use of AGI and whether it should be regulated.
 That means working to eliminate data bias, which has a corrupting effect on algorithms and is currently a fat fly in the AI ointment.
 That means working to invent and augment security measures capable of keeping the technology in check.
 And it means having the humility to realize that just because we can doesn’t mean we should.

 “Most AGI researchers expect AGI within decades, and if we just bumble into this unprepared, it will probably be the biggest mistake in human history.
-It could enable brutal global dictatorship with unprecedented inequality, surveillance, suffering and maybe even human extinction.
-But if we steer carefully, we could end up in a fantastic future where everybody’s better off — the poor are richer, the rich are richer, everybody’s healthy and free to live out their dreams.”
+It could enable brutal global dictatorship with unprecedented inequality, surveillance, suffering and maybe even human extinction,” Tegmark said in his TED Talk.
+“But if we steer carefully, we could end up in a fantastic future where everybody’s better off — the poor are richer, the rich are richer, everybody’s healthy and free to live out their dreams.”